Policy Against Discrimination and Harassment

 Retaliation is prohibited and unlawful, which includes any attempt by a member of the Barnard College community to penalize, intimidate, harass, or take adverse action against a person who makes a report of discrimination or harassment, participates in an investigation, or otherwise asserts rights protected by non-discrimination laws.
 Retaliation may be found even when the underlying report does not constitute discrimination or harassment in violation of policy.
 Examples of adverse retaliatory action includes termination, denial of promotion or participation in otherwise qualified employment or educational opportunity, and an unjustified negative evaluation or reference.
 Retaliation does not include petty slights and annoyances such as isolated negative comments in an otherwise positive or neutral evaluation, snubbing of an individual, or negative comments that are justified by poor work or assignment performance or history.
 Employees who have filed a report or expressed opposition to discrimination or harassment are still expected to perform their job functions and follow workplace rules and responsibilities.

-Any person who believes that he or she has experienced retaliation for reporting discrimination or harassment, participating in an inquiry or investigation, or for acting as an advocate should immediately contact the Executive Director of Equity.
+Any person who believes that he or she has experienced retaliation for reporting discrimination or harassment, participating in an inquiry or investigation, or for acting as an advocate should immediately contact the Director of Nondiscrimination and Title IX.
 The College takes such reports seriously, investigates reports of retaliation, and takes strong disciplinary action against individuals found to have engaged in retaliation, as appropriate.
 All members of the College community are expected to cooperate with investigations of violation of this policy.